-It felt as though my insides had been pushed outside my body, then centrifuged.
-In that mad tumble I began to hear my instructor’s remote and calm sounding voice: “One and a half, two, two and a half” — with a hard thunk of rudder pedal the plane stopped spinning, then pitched forward into a dive as she thrust the yoke to the panel.
+In that mad bucking tumble I began to hear my instructor’s remote and calm sounding voice.
+“One and a half, two, two and a half” — with a hard thunk of rudder pedal the plane stopped spinning, then pitched forward into a dive as she thrust the yoke toward the panel.
+There, the earth, where I did not want it to be, looming.
 Just as suddenly there was a deep g-force compression as she pulled back.
-My whole body jammed down into my seat like I was bottoming out on a roller coaster.
-In that moment I weighed 2.5 times my usual self.
+My whole body jammed down into my seat like I was bottoming out on a 100 foot roller coaster drop.

 The engine roared to life.
-And then — we were flying straight and level.
+And then we were simply flying straight and level again.